 Pros and Cons of Telemedicine for Addiction Recovery

-No matter how much effort you put in to making the best of things during this time, it is also perfectly acceptable to be frustrated or even angry at the many changes you have had to make.
-But, staying upset will not do anything but add more to an already inescapable burden.
+No matter how much effort you put into making the best of things during this time, it is also perfectly acceptable to be frustrated or even angry at the many changes you have had to make.
+But, staying upset will not do anything but adding more to an already inescapable burden.
 When it comes to your addiction recovery, you can benefit from putting in as much effort as possible despite how hard it might be.